 - Spindle cell.
 The cell is narrower at both ends than at the center.
 Examples include some breast, gastrointestinal, muscle or other soft tissue, and skin cancers.

 - Large cell.
 The cell is larger than are normal cells.
 Examples include lung cancer and lymphoma.

 - Small cell.
 The cell is smaller than are normal cells.
-An example is small cell lung cancer, which is an aggressive cancer that often spreads to other parts of your body (metastasizes).
+An example is small cell lung cancer, prostate cancer, or neuroendocrine cancer of the pancreas.

 - Squamous cell.
 The cell is flat in appearance.
 Examples include skin cancer or any other type of cancer that starts in the lining of some organs, such as a bronchus of a lung.